Once you wax, you'll never go back. So, an important question before you go down that road: How often do you need to wax? Here's the lowdown.

 What Is a Normal Skin Reaction to Waxing?

 It's normal for your skin to show redness after waxing, so don't panic if that happens.
 Some skin is more sensitive than others and reactions may range from no redness at all to very red skin.
 The first time you wax an area, or if it has been a while since your last waxing, you'll probably experience some redness and sensitivity afterward.
 This usually subsides within a few hours.
-If you have very sensitive skin, then the redness may last for up to 24 hours.
+If you have very sensitive skin, then the redness may last longer.

 To prevent clogged pores, it's best not to put any heavy lotions on the skin after waxing.
 Witch hazel, aloe vera gel, diluted pure lavender, or blue chamomile essential oil may all be used to soothe the skin.

 Wait up to 24 hours before applying antiperspirant under your arms after waxing that area.
-You don't want to clog your pores, which will be sensitive.
+You don't want to clog your pores, which may be sensitive.

 Now, here are four little-known hair-removal methods that don't involve waxing.